iacobson/ecspanse/guides/tutorial.md

 - the game features a single character (Hero).
 - the hero has energy.
 It starts with 50 energy points and it can have a maximum of 100 energy points.
 The energy points are used to perform actions.
 Every 3 seconds the hero restores 1 energy point.
 - the hero can move in four directions in a tiles-like manner, without actually implementing a tile system.
-For example, if the hero moves right it will transition form (0,0) to (1,0) and so on.
+For example, if the hero moves right it will transition from (0,0) to (1,0) and so on.
 Each move costs 1 energy point.
 - on each move the hero has a chance to find resources: gold or gems.
 Resources are not inventory items, but tradeable items.
 The hero can trade resources for inventory items.
 - the hero starts with some items in their inventory: 2 potions and one pair of boots.
 - the hero can purchase a map with 2 gold and a compass with 3 gold and 2 gems.